KOSASIH/pi-ai-msft/README.md

 - azure_functions/: Azure Functions scripts for API services.
 - deploy.py: Script for deploying the trained model as a web service.
 - requirements.txt: List of required dependencies.

+# Contributing

+We welcome contributions to the pi-ai-msft project.
+To contribute, follow these steps:

+- Fork the repository.
+- Create a new branch for your changes.
+- Make your changes and commit them.
+- Push your changes to your forked repository.
+- Create a pull request.

+# License

+The pi-ai-msft project is licensed under the MIT License.